So you’re headed to the Maldives!

 If you’re staying at a hotel or resort, there is probably snorkeling gear available for rent.

 You can opt for getting just the snorkeling mask and snorkel, or you can opt for the bundle that includes fins too… and then you can also buy fins individually.

 Fins help propel you through the water.
 If you’re not wearing fins, that’s when the water shoes can help.

 Or if you don’t mind coming up for a breath frequently, you can save some space in your suitcase by bringing along just regular clear swimming goggles!

-HAPPY PACKING FOR SNORKELING IN THE MALDIVES!
+HAPPY PACKING FOR THE MALDIVES!